There's Always Something to Do in Richmond!

 ANNUAL MUSHROOM FESTIVAL

-RAY COUNTY FAIR (American Celebration)
+RAY COUNTY FAIR

-Stars in mid-July.
+Starts in mid-July.
 Ray County Fairgrounds in Richmond.
 Some of the special events include Amateur Rodeo, Tractor Pull, Demolition Derby, 4-H Shows, Farmer Appreciation Dinner and Livestock Sale.
 Contact Nancy Coleman, University Extension Office, 816-776-6961.

-Richmond's Outlaw Days is a Wild West themed fall festival with something for everyone.
+Always the Saturday after Labor Day, Richmond's Outlaw Days is a Wild West themed fall festival with something for everyone.
 The festival will feature a bank robbery reenactment of an actual bank robbery that took place in 1867 on the square.
 The festival will also include a 5k/10k Run, Pony Rides, Wild West Street Performances, live music and more.